yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 - read/write files
 - kind of parse a file (in fact, simply split it)
 - use a templating system (mustache: fill a data structure, write files)
-- make a wget then parse the JSON answer and use it
+- make a HTTP GET request then parse the JSON answer and use it
 - use random
 - create a cabal package
 - add and use non source files to a cabal package
-- compare Haskell to zsh
 - Test your code (both unit testing and property testing)

 **☞** zsh is by its nature more suitable to file manipulation.